-Evolution and Natural Selection Survey - Biology Department Name\\\\\
+Evolution and Natural Selection Survey - Biology Department

+Name

-1. Natural populations of organisms that can interbreed and produce fertile young and are reproductively isolated from other such groups are known as 2.
-A change in frequency of a particular trait in a population over time 3. is A particular structure, behavior, or physiological function that allows organisms possessing it to survive and reproduce more than individuals in the population that lack it 4.
-A permanent change in a cell's DNA, usually caused by errors in copying the DNA, that is the raw naterial for evolution 5.
-A structure with similar function but different ancestral origins is a(n) 6 xample: bee's wings and bird's wings) hat no longer has a function in an organism, that has a function in related organisms, is 0. a(n) o a rui structure.
-(Example: pelvi c bones in whales) 7.
-What is the mechanism of ada laptiv structure.
-(Example: pelvice evolution?
-8. The apparent similarity between en m arsupial mammals in Australia and ecologically equivalent • mammals in other parts of the world is an example of evolution.
-9. The five major mechanisms of ot evo lution are:
+- 1. Natural populations of organisms that can interbreed and produce fertile young and are reproductively isolated from other such groups are known as - 2.
+A change in frequency of a particular trait in a population over time - is A particular structure, behavior, or physiological function that allows organisms possessing it to survive and reproduce more than individuals in the population that lack it - 4.
+A permanent change in a cell's DNA, usually caused by errors in copying the DNA, that is the raw material for evolution - 5.
+A structure with similar function but different ancestral origins is a(n) structure.
+(Example: bee's wings and bird's wings) - 6.
+A structure that no longer has a function in an organism, that has a function in related organisms, is a(n) structure.
+(Example: pelvic bones in whales) - 7.
+What is the mechanism of adaptive evolution? - 8.
+The apparent similarity between marsupial mammals in Australia and ecologically equivalent mammals in other parts of the world is an example of evolution. - 9.
+The five major mechanisms of evolution are: - 10.
+What TWO evolutionary mechanisms play a major role in resistance to HIV? and - 11.
+A type of natural selection that acts to eliminate one extreme from an array of - called selection. - 13.
+The evolutionary history of an organism, represented in the form of an evolutionary tree, is called - 14.
+The genetic contribution of an individual to succeeding generations, a relative term comparing the contribution of one individual to others in a population gene pool - 15.
+The advantage of sexual reproduction over asexual reproduction is that sex generates